Daylight saving time: 10 things to change in your home when you change your clocks

 2. Check your furnace, water heater

 You never want to be without heat or hot water.
-To make sure your family doesn’t find itself in that situation, have a professional inspect your furnace and water heater when daylight saving time starts in the spring.
+To make sure your family doesn’t find itself in that situation, have a professional inspect your furnace and water heater when we move the clocks ahead in the spring and back in the fall.

 This will help reduce the chances of your heating system malfunctioning, especially during the chilly fall and winter months.